andreasKroepelin/polylux/examples/demo.typ

   On the top of this slide, you can see the slide title.

-  We used a simple level-1 heading for that.
+  We used a simple level-one heading for that.
 ]

 #slide[